AXIS (comics): Chapter 1: Altered Beast

 Days later, S.H.I.E.L.D. gathers with Captain America to discuss the fate of Red Skull now that the Stark Sentinels had been dismantled and the concentration camps torn down.
 Nick Fury tries to convince him to hand Red Skull over, but under the growing influence of the inversion spell, Sam becomes violent and punches Fury, saying that Fury mistaken him for Steve and that "he's not that Captain America".

-Meanwhile, in Brooklyn, a family held hostage by the Squid is saved by the now-heroic Carnage.
-Spider-Man arrives on the scene, thinking that he has to fight Carnage to save the family, but to his surprise he finds the Squid defeated and the family unharmed.
+Meanwhile, in Brooklyn, a family held hostage by Squid is saved by the now-heroic Carnage.
+Spider-Man arrives on the scene, thinking that he has to fight Carnage to save the family, but to his surprise he finds Squid defeated and the family unharmed.
 Carnage also left a small piece of paper, with a drawing of his face and the phrase "from your friendly neighborhood Carnage," a play on Spider-Man's own catchphrase.
 Parker finds this both disturbing and verging on copyright violation.

-In San Francisco, Iron Man arrives at the San Francisco Giants' stadium where he presented his new digital version of the Extremis, free for every citizen of the city to achieve perfection.
-Among the crowd is Matt Murdock, who notices that Tony has started drinking again.
+In San Francisco, Iron Man arrives at the San Francisco Giants' stadium where he presented his new digital version of Extremis, free for every citizen of the city to achieve perfection.
+Among the crowd is Matt Murdock, who notices that Stark has started drinking again.

 At the Jean Grey School, the X-Men reveal their new agenda of no longer desiring co-existence between humans and mutants, but instead desiring to stand above them with the help of Evan Sabahnur, who had become Apocalypse due to the inversion.

 Back at the Avengers Tower, Captain America assembles the team regarding the current situation with the X-Men.
 In response, the Avengers decide to kill Red Skull, even if that might destroy any chance of recovering Professor X's soul.
 Both Hulk and Edwin Jarvis try to stop them, but they are overwhelmed and left behind.
 This triggers a new persona to surface in the Hulk called Kluh, who proceeds to attack the Avengers and flee the Tower, planning to cause destruction.
 After deciding that Kluh is not their problem as long as he stays out of their way, the Avengers arrive at Red Skull's cell, only to find it empty.